git-creative-agency/GIT-Agency-SOP/readme.md

 The way we work with clients.
 Awesome.

 # Projects
 These are our projects, yay!
-We will get them done well.
+Let's work on some projects together!

 # Resources